Brushless, hub-less, almost part-less… And fundamentally – oil-free.

 Any sensor-less electronic motor controller (EMC) with the right voltage/current rating should be suitable.

 The propeller ring can be easily replaced without tools within a few seconds.
 By pushing against the blades very close to where they are attached to the ring, the two magnet rings can be pushed apart.
 The propeller ring can then be replaced.
+Detailed instructions with pictures for a propeller change can be found in the manual.

 A Lausanne-based start-up has secured private investor funding to boost the development of their products, including a high-tech submarine drone…